 You’ll find a variety of school choices among gifted families, with many who have pursued more than one.
 My own children have had a hybrid of traditional and homeschooling, with homeschooling winning out for the foreseeable future.
 Asking this question opens doors to conversation.
 It will help you get to know each other and form a bond of mutual respect – the first step to building friendships.

 Gifted children are children.
-Us parents?
-We’re human, too.
+Their parents are human, too.